 WHY AFRICA, MONGOLIA, SOUTH AMERICA, AND CANADA?

-We are now into our tenth year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
+We are now into our eleventh year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
 The one thing that continues to interest us is the depth of experience, money, time, and frankly, guts many riders think is necessary to ride in a foreign country.
 Among overseas destinations, Africa consistently raises an eyebrow as a tricky place to be, doubly so on a motorcycle.
 Good roads can be found around the world, but fun roads and elephants, giraffes, rhinos and hippos?
 That’s only Africa!
 Add into the mix a very well supported tourism infrastructure and you are delivered a trip that is worthy of the ‘trip of a lifetime’ moniker.